awvalent11/house-web-app/README.md

 Ergo, if a user enters the Giants as the away team for Week 7, it should auto-update if the Giants are actually home for week 7.
 And this should be done "onBlur" before the form is validated and submitted.

 Additionally, we need a way to specify which week the bet is for and whether or not it is within the holding period for prospective payment services.

+After the Sumit button is hit on CreateABet, either it shoud automatically submit the bet, without ids, but 'home' and 'away' (faster, higher conversion rate)